 In addition to lessons, some NoRedInk topics have interactive tutorials.
 These tutorials break concepts down into smaller steps and also include one or two practice questions to help students check their understanding before they start practicing.
 For these reasons, tutorials are a great tool for ELLs.

-If you see the icon next to a topic in the Curriculum Library, that topic has an interactive tutorial.
+If you see the icon next to a topic in the Assignment Library, that topic has an interactive tutorial.